 Keep a separate list of people and THINGS you’re waiting on.
 You can do this in your Notes app, or on paper, or wherever.
-(I use Nozbe and LOVE it.)
+(I have used Things, Todoist, OmniFocus, and Nozbe.)

 - Waiting-for my wife to let me know about vacation dates

 - Waiting-for the doctor to send lab results (Expected by next Friday)

 - Waiting-on client to send me photos for campaign

 - Waiting-for Dave to provide me feedback on letter

 Waiting-for . . . specific person . . . to do . . . actionable item (VERB) . . . (+ estimated delivery date)

 This may seem simple at first, but reviewing this list once a week will help your brain (and sanity) stay clear.
 When you’re no longer waiting for something, you cross it off and move on.
 If you are still waiting on something, you have identified it, which will keep your head clear, or you can follow up to get a status update.

 Before I used a waiting-for list, I would follow up with people when I randomly remembered.
 So yes, sometimes this meant sending email and texts at 3:00am, when I should have been sleeping, or at 6:30pm, when I should have been with my wife eating!

 With a waiting-for list, you can follow up with people more consistently and clearly.
 If it’s been a week since you’ve been “waiting-for Jamie to send proposal draft,” she may have either forgotten, or maybe there was an error on her computer, etc.